Pages Menu

 Overview

-We're dedicated to reinforcing the transmission system in northeastern Ontario while supporting the growing electricity demands of its communities, industries and businesses.
+We're dedicated to reinforcing the transmission system in northeast Ontario while supporting the growing electricity demands of its communities, industries and businesses.

-As part of our pathway towards Reconciliation, we are offering proximate First Nations impacted by the project a 50% equity stake in the transmission line component.
-We're committed to working together as true partners to support this project.
-When completed, the new double-circuit 230 kilovolt line between Mississagi Transformer Station (near Wharncliffe) and Third Line Transformer Station (in Sault Ste.
-Marie) will reinforce the transmission system in northeastern Ontario while supporting the growing electricity demands of this thriving region.
+As part of our pathway towards reconciliation, we offer proximate First Nations impacted by the project a 50 per cent equity stake in the transmission line component of the project.
+We will work together as true partners to deliver the project.
+Once built, the new double-circuit 230 kilovolt line between Mississagi Transformer Station (near Wharncliffe) and Third Line Transformer Station (in Sault Ste.
+Marie) will reinforce the transmission system in northeast Ontario while supporting the growing electricity demands of this thriving region.

 We're here to help you